 In Argentina and Australia, Saputo sources its milk requirements directly from producers.
-Approximately 2% of the Company's milk supply in Argentina is sourced from farms owned by Saputo.
 The Dairy Division (Argentina) and the Dairy Division (Australia) source their other raw materials from various suppliers.
 The Dairy Ingredients Division does not produce any products.
 Rather, it sources the products it sells from the Dairy Division (Canada) and the Cheese Division (USA).